 Prostate radiation - dischargeRadiation - pelvis - discharge

-- Skin problems during or after prostate radiation treatment is rare.
-Your skin over the treated area may turn red, start to peel, or itch.
+- Skin problems.
+The skin over the treated area may turn red, start to peel, or itch.
+This is rare.

-- You may have diarrhea and cramping in your belly, or a sudden need to empty your bowels.
+- Diarrhea and cramping in your belly, or a sudden need to empty your bowels.
 These symptoms can last for the duration of therapy.
-They usually go away over time, but some patients may have diarrhea flare-ups for years afterwards.
+They often go away over time, but some people may have diarrhea flare-ups for years afterwards.

-Problems keeping or getting an erection may occur after prostate radiation therapy but may not be noticed for months or even a year or more after therapy is finished.
+- Problems keeping or getting an erection may occur after prostate radiation therapy.
+You may not notice this problem until months or even a year or more after therapy is finished.

-- Ask your doctor what soaps, lotions, or ointments that are okay to use.
+- Ask your provider what soaps, lotions, or ointments are ok to use.

-Drink plenty of liquids: 8 - 10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel symptoms worse.
+Drink plenty of liquids.
+Try to get 8 to 10 glasses of fluids a day.
+Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel or bladder symptoms worse.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your provider may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.